TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/java/index.md

 {% endraw %}

-Even Odd in Java was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Java](https://sampleprograms.io/languages/java) was written by:

+- Jeremy Grifski
 - Parker Johansen

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 28 2019 15:21:26.
 The solution was first committed on Dec 30 2018 18:17:14.
 As a result, documentation below may be outdated.